 In this article, we'll examine existing methods and technologies to meld separate pieces of software and hardware into a single ecosystem, touching on key integration steps and the role of a system integrator.

-Cost-effectiveness.
-More often than not, system integration comes at a lower cost than replacing all disjointed parts with a new single system.
-Not to mention the tricky process of implementing new computer infrastructures.
+High cost of developing or transitioning to a new system.
+System integration is often cheaper than replacing all disjointed parts with a new single system, not to mention the tricky process of implementing new computer infrastructures.

 Legacy system integration